 You will keep your income pension, premium pension, supplementary pension and occupational pension that you have earned in Sweden, even if you move to another country.
 The pension is paid no matter where in the world you live, but you must apply yourself.

-Guarantee pension or if you have a guarantee pension for adjustment pension can be paid if you live in Sweden or within the EEA or Switzerland (EEA is the EU countries as well as Norway, Iceland and Liechtenstein) according to temporary Swedish regulations.
-The income pension complement can be paid if you live in Sweden or within the EEA or Switzerland or a country which Sweden has signed social security agreements with.
-Housing supplement and financial support for the elderly can only be obtained if you live in Sweden.
+An income pension complement can be paid if you live in Sweden or within the EEA or Switzerland or a country which Sweden has signed social security agreements with.
+A housing supplement and financial support for the elderly can only be obtained if you live in Sweden.

 Adjustment pension, widow's pension and child pension are paid regardless of where you live in the world.